They didn't want us to imagine

 Spoilers: Season 4

 Disclaimers: Andromeda is the property of Tribune.
-No profit is being made from this story.
+No profit is being made

-Notes: Thanks to Mosca for issuing the free verse challenge which inspired this piece and the great quote she gave to work from.
-It's in here, you just have to look for it.
+this piece and the great quote she gave to work from.
+It's in here, you

 They were alone for the first time since her return.
-Willingly careless they
+Willingly careless

 didn't realize the damage Beka's descision had caused, only knew their